codenvibes/CS/01 CORE CONCEPTS/NETWORKING FUNDAMENTALS/THM - WHAT IS NETWORKING.md

 - The actual number of possible IPv6 addresses is:
     2^128 ≈ 340,282,366,920,938,463,463,374,607,431,768,211,456
 - In words: **340 undecillion** (short scale).
-- In scientific notation: ≈3.4×1038\approx 3.4 \times 10^{38}≈3.4×1038.

 A trillion (101210^{12}1012) is **tiny** compared to this number.
-So the room’s “340 trillion” is a major understatement — likely a simplification or typo.
+So “340 trillion” is a major understatement — likely a simplification or typo.
 <div align="center">
 <br>
 <br>